10 On-Page SEO Strategies to Use in 2024How to Optimize a Blog Post (for Maximum SEO Ranking Ability)

 Place Your Keyword in Your URL (On-Page SEO Strategies Example) Screenshot of Address Bar

-Put simply, if you don’t place your keyword phrase directly into your URL, you’re missing out on a huge SEO ranking factor that search engines place a lot of importance on—which you should be using to your advantage.
+Put simply, if you don’t place your keyword phrase directly into your URL, you’re missing out on a huge SEO ranking factor that search engines value highly—and which you should use to your advantage.

-Every time you write a blog post, make sure to edit the URL to include your target keyword phase.
+When you write a blog post, edit the URL to include your target keyword phase.
 I’d go as far as to say you should probably never use a dynamically generated URL that WordPress suggests.
 The presence of any non-essential numbers or symbols in a blog post URL does more harm than good to your on-page SEO ranking ability.

 Including your keyword in the URL, on the other hand, makes it readable both for search engines and readers.
-This is an on-page SEO strategy that goes a long way in helping to optimize your blog posts for maximum SEO ability.
+This is an on-page SEO strategy that can help optimize your blog posts for maximum SEO ability.

 Note: Keep your URLs relatively short and simple.
-Sometimes, all you have to include is your main keyword phrase and nothing else.
+Sometimes, you must include your main keyword phrase and nothing else.
 I usually recommend removing all stop words (like “a,” “and,” “the,” and such) if you’re considering including more than just your keyword phrase in the URL.

 3. Be Clever with Content Categories

-One aspect of on-page SEO that’s commonly ignored (or improperly done) is thoughtfully deciding on site structure, which in one way translates into the categories that your content live within.
+One aspect of on-page SEO that’s commonly ignored (or improperly done) is thoughtfully deciding on site structure, which, in one way, translates into the categories that your content lives within.

 Content Category Tags (for Better On-Page SEO)

-I know, it isn’t sexy or exciting, but if you want to optimize your blog post for maximum SEO ranking ability, you have to consider site structure.
-And one of the most important aspects of site structure that can help your on-page SEO, is assigning a category to each of your blog posts.
+I know, it isn’t sexy or exciting, but if you want to optimize your blog post for maximum SEO ranking ability, you must consider site structure.
+And one of the most important aspects of site structure that can help your on-page SEO is assigning a category to each of your blog posts.

-Again, it’s all about letting search engines like Google know what your blog (and especially your individual blog post) is all about.
+Again, it’s all about letting search engines like Google know what your blog (especially your blog post) is about.
 Categories help you do just that.
 They help search engines know that your blog post is relevant to a user’s search query.

-Another reason that content categorization is useful for on-page SEO, is that Google recently announced that user experience (UX) will continue to be an even more important ranking factor in 2023—and having clear categorization in place allows users to more easily navigate to the content they want.
+Another reason that content categorization is useful for on-page SEO is that Google recently announced that user experience (UX) will continue to be an even more important ranking factor in 2024.
+Having clear categorization in place allows users to more easily navigate to the content they want.

-Note: I personally recommend only assigning one category to a blog post, which helps make it extremely clear the topic your article lives under.
+Note: I personally recommend assigning only one category to a blog post, which helps make the topic under which your article lives extremely clear.

 4. Utilize Strategic Meta Tags